aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 modify the behaviour of prey or the other predator species [@Sih1998a;@Griswold2006;@Nystrom2001].
 These non-additive effects can be positive or negative.
 For example, prey may have an induced defense against one predator which increases (negative non-additive effect) or decreases (positive non-additive effect) the likelihood of consumption by a second predator.
 While there are many possible mechanisms underlying the effect of predator composition, we lack a means of predicting _a priori_ the strength and direction of this effect on community structure and ecosystem function.

 Phylogenetic diversity could provide a framework for making these predictions about combined effects of predators.
 Phylogenetic diversity extends the measurement of diversity to include the evolutionary relationships between species.
 Two closely related species may be similar ecologically; two distant species might be very different.
 Very similar species may compete strongly, and/or may interfere with each other while very different species may not be able to occur in the same patch.
-This approach was first used to interpret observations of community structure, as ecologists interpreted nonrandom phylogenetic structure (i.e. under- or over dispersion) as evidence for the processes (i.e., habitat filtering or competition) which structure communities [@Webb2002;@Cavender-Bares2009].
+This approach was first used to interpret observations of community structure, as ecologists interpreted nonrandom phylogenetic structure (i.e. under- or over- dispersion) as evidence for the processes, such as habitat filtering or competition, which structure communities [@Webb2002;@Cavender-Bares2009].
 Recently, this approach has been applied to manipulative experiments.
 For example, the phylogenetic diversity of plant communities is a better predictor of productivity than either species richness or diversity [e.g. @Cadotte2009;@Cadotte2008;@Godoy2014].
 In all cases, an implicit assumption is that increased phylogenetic distance is associated with increased ecological dissimilarity -- either in the form of differences in species niches, interactions, or functional traits.
-When this is true, high phylogenetic diversity should lead to complementarity in resource use between species, resulting in increased ecosystem functioning [@Srivastava2012c]. [ BRIEF REFERENCE TO WHY THIS ASSUMPTION MIGHT BE JUSTIFIED] Despite the prevalence of phylogenetic community ecology and the importance of predators to natural systems, the phylogenetic diversity of local predator assemblages has rarely been measured [@Bersier2008;@Naisbit2011].
-Many studies of phylogeny and predator traits focus on whole clades, rather than local assemblages (e.g. *Anolis* lizards [@Knouft2006], warblers [@Bohning-Gaese2003], tree boas [@Henderson2013] and wasps [@Udriene2005]) making it difficult to connect these results to predator effects at the scale of a local community.
+When this is true, high phylogenetic diversity should lead to complementarity in resource use between species, resulting in increased ecosystem functioning [@Srivastava2012c].
+For example, studies of plants have shown that in both experimental [@Cadotte2008] and natural communities **cadotte and strauss**, ecosystem function in plant communities is positively related to the phylogenetic diversity of plants.
+Although there have been many studies taking a phylogenetic approach to community ecology and although predators have large effects on many communities, the phylogenetic diversity of local predator assemblages has rarely been measured [@Bersier2008;@Naisbit2011].
+Many studies of phylogeny and predator traits focus on whole clades, rather than local assemblages (e.g. *Anolis* lizards [@Knouft2006], warblers [@Bohning-Gaese2003], tree boas [@Henderson2013] and wasps [@Udriene2005]), making it difficult to connect these results to predator effects at the scale of a local community.
 These clade specific studies often find weak evidence for phylogenetic signal in ecologically relevant traits.
 In contrast, studies at the level of the whole biosphere [@Gomez2010;@Bersier2008] demonstrate that related organisms often have similar interspecific interactions, i.e. related predators often consume similar prey.
-At the local scale, only a few studies have examined how phylogeny may shape food webs [@Rezende2009;@Cagnolo2011]; these observational studies found that models containing both relatedness (either phylogenetic or taxonomic) and body size were better at predicting which predator-prey interactions occurred than models with body size alone.
+At the local scale, only a few studies have examined how phylogeny may shape food webs [@Rezende2009;@Cagnolo2011]; these observational studies found that models containing both relatedness (either from taxonomic rank or phylogenetic trees) and body size were better at predicting which predator-prey interactions occurred than models with body size alone.
 As observational studies, however, they cannot isolate if it is differences in predator distribution or diet that leads to a phylogenetic signal in predator-prey interactions, nor how these interactions affect the whole community.

 Within a local community, the effect of predator species diversity will depend on three factors: how predators are distributed among habitats, how they interact with prey, and how they interact with each other.
 Can phylogeny help us predict how these three factors vary among predators within a community?
 To the extent that phylogenetic relationships are correlated with these three factors they enable us to predict the impact of predator diversity on communities.
-For instance, phylogeny could constrain predator species co-occurrence if more distant phylogenetic relatives have more distinct fundamental niches, while close relatives are too similar to co-exist [@Webb2002;@Emerson2008].
+For instance, phylogeny could constrain predator species co-occurrence if more distant phylogenetic relatives have more distinct fundamental niches, whereas close relatives are too similar to co-exist [@Webb2002;@Emerson2008].
 When predators do co-occur, phylogeny may correlate with their feeding behavior, such that closely related predators consume similar prey.
 For example, diet overlap (shared prey species between predators) will depend on the feeding traits and nutritional requirements of predators -- both of which may be phylogenetically conserved.
 If this is the case, then predator assemblages with higher phylogenetic diversity will show a greater range of prey consumed and therefore stronger top-